STM32H743 — Ada/SPARK Physical Access Controller

 type QoS_Level is (At_Most_Once, At_Least_Once, Exactly_Once);

-procedure Connect (Host : String; Port : Positive);
+procedure Connect (Host : in String; Port : in Natural)

 end MQTT_Publisher;